Hobey/Cobalt-modding/first.md

 ```
   [1] cobalt/daisyMoon/lib/renderHelpers.lua:396: in function renderCircle
 ```
-corresponds to the line in the actual function `renderCircle` that crashed the game
+corresponds to the line in the actual function `renderCircle` (which we don't have the source code for) that crashed the game

 we can see in
 ```